14 Facts: Mortgage Pre-Approval vs. Pre-Qualification

 - Bankruptcies

 Obtaining mortgage pre-approval is the best way to prove to sellers that you are serious about buying a home.
 It demonstrates that you have gone through the steps necessary to determine how much you can afford in a home and you have the necessary paperwork to show for it.
-There are some real estate agents who will not work with buyers until they obtain mortgage pre-approval.
-After all, what is the point of looking at houses you’re not sure you can afford?
+Some real estate agents will not work with buyers until they obtain mortgage pre-approval.
+After all, what is the point of looking at houses you're not sure you can afford?

 Mortgage pre-approval sets you apart from buyers who have only completed pre-qualification and have not yet been pre-approved for a mortgage.
 This shows that you are serious about buying a home and gives you an advantage over the buyers who are just “shopping” for homes.